NorwegianSeismicArray/urban-seismic-monitoring/README.md

 Code and examples related to the submitted paper **Monitoring urban construction and quarry blasts with low-cost seismic sensors and machine learning tools in the city of Oslo, Norway**.

+This code will be updated and more documentation will be added.
+Since wavefrom data is not yet available via FDSN server / EIDA node, currently the code needs to be adapted for new data the user may have.
+Soon the data used in the paper will be openly available and then the code will run as it is.

 ## Outlier detection with auto-encoder

 To install requirements :